TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Conceptual Design.md

 #### Subsystem “Shall” Statements

 1. This PCB **shall** incorporate both high- and low-voltage circuits while maintaining isolation between them.
-2. This PCB **shall** support MOSFET/IGBT switching frequencies between 20 kHz and 40 kHz with minimal electromagnetic interference.
-3. This PCB **shall** provide temperature regulation adequate enough to keep board temperatures below 105°C.
-4. This PCB **shall** include fault detection and shutdown circuitry to prevent component failure.
+2. This PCB **shall** include fault detection and shutdown circuitry to prevent hardware failure.
-5. This PCB **shall** maintain appropriate trace width, clearance distances, and protective coatings to ensure reliability.
+3. This PCB **shall** maintain appropriate trace width, clearance distances, and protective coatings to ensure reliability.
-6. This Microcontroller **shall** not exceed 100°C during operation.
+4. This Microcontroller **shall** not exceed 100°C during operation.
-7. This Microcontroller **shall** control the switching frequency of the power board.
+5. This Microcontroller **shall** control the switching frequency of the power board.
-8. This Microcontroller **shall** output PWM and toggle its pins.
+6. This Microcontroller **shall** output PWM and toggle its pins.
-9. This Microcontroller **shall** interpret sensors.
+7. This Microcontroller **shall** interpret sensors.
-10. This Microcontroller **shall** have Analog to Digital converting capabilities.
+8. This Microcontroller **shall** have Analog to Digital converting capabilities.
-11. This Microcontroller **shall** stall interpret user interface.
+9. This Microcontroller **shall** stall interpret user interface.
-12. This Microcontroller **shall** stall interface with an LCD.
+10. This Microcontroller **shall** stall interface with an LCD.

 ### Electronic Housing System